Residential care improvements

 Improvements that have been implemented in residential care:

-- A new means test (income and assets) in residential care to help determine a person’s fair contribution, if any, to their care and accommodation.
-New income test arrangements also apply to home care.
+- A means test (income and assets) assessment in residential care to help determine a person’s fair contribution, if any, to their care and accommodation.
+Income test arrangements apply to home care.

 - Greater choice and flexibility for how they pay for accommodation and services, with 28 days to decide how they would like to pay.